Posidonia Shale: Paleontological significance

-In addition to their Posidonia bronni, the shales contain some spectacularly detailed fossils of other Jurassic sea creatures—ichthyosaurs and plesiosaurs, spiral-shelled ammonites and crinoids, or sea-lilies.
-The best-preserved fossils found on the Early Jurassic can be the ones from the Posidonia Shale.
-There are also abundant fish fossils (including genera such as Pachycormus, Ohmdenia, Strongylosteus and chondrichthyes like Hybodus or Palaeospinax).
-Most of the fauna is marine, with several terrestrial specimens, and some of them being semiaquatic, such as the sphenodont Palaeopleurosaurus or fully terrestrial like the dinosaur Ohmdenosaurus and several insects.
+In addition to their Posidonia bronni, the shales contain well-preserved fossils of other Jurassic sea creatures, such as ichthyosaurs and plesiosaurs, spiral-shelled ammonites and crinoids.
+Some of the best-preserved fossils found from the Early Jurassic are from the Posidonia Shale.
+There are also abundant fish fossils (including genera such as Pachycormus, Ohmdenia, Strongylosteus, and chondrichthyes like Hybodus or Palaeospinax).
+Most of the fauna is marine, with several terrestrial specimens, including semiaquatic forms such as the sphenodont Palaeopleurosaurus and fully terrestrial ones like the dinosaur Ohmdenosaurus and several insects.

-Flora has been found, especially the genus Xenoxylon, but also macrofloral remains Otozamites, Equisetites and Pagiophyllum and palynomorphs, dominated by Classopollis.
+Flora has been found, especially the genus Xenoxylon.
+There are also macrofloral remains of Otozamites, Equisetites and Pagiophyllum and palynomorphs, dominated by Classopollis.